-Figure 7.6 shows the display-view output of this run (the display is similar to figure 7.4).
+Figure 7.6 shows the display-view output of this run (the display is similar to figure 7.6).
 As usual, the input region is at the left, and the output is between the yellow vertical lines towards the right.
-As can be seen (though not easily in the printed version of this figure), after the initial input, the input region is mostly devoid of chemicals, while the output region begins to toggle between high and low shortly thereafter.
+As can be seen, after the initial input, the input region is mostly devoid of chemicals, while the output region begins to toggle between high and low shortly thereafter.